watson-developer-cloud/assistant-with-discovery/README.md

   - After you're done, there should be a new private collection in the UI
   ![](readme_image/image.PNG)
-4. Set up the custom configuration using **one** of the **two** options 4a.
-Upload the configuration [using the Discovery API](#configAPI) 4b.
+4. Set up the custom configuration using **one** of the **two** options
+  - (4a.)
+Upload the configuration [using the Discovery API](#configAPI)
+  - (4b.)
 Enter the configuration settings [in the Discovery UI](#configUI)
 5. In the tooling interface, click "Switch" on the Configuration line and select the new CarManualConfig configuration
   ![](readme_image/image.PNG)
-6. Add documents to your new collection
-  - Download the [manualdocs.zip]() in this repo
-  - Unzip this file to reveal a set of car manual docs in JSON format
+6. Download and unzip the [manualdocs.zip]() in this repo to reveal a set of JSON documents
-  - In the tooling interface, drag and drop (or browse and select) all of the JSON files into the "Add data to this collection" box
+7. In the tooling interface, drag and drop (or browse and select) all of the JSON files into the "Add data to this collection" box
   - This may take a few minutes -- you will see a notification when the process is finished

 <a name="configAPI">